Group Leader: Linda Countryman

-We aim for Stillwater to become a Bird City.
 Becoming a Bird City will support our community in our efforts of protecting and managing green spaces, educating our citizens, landscaping with native plants, and generally make urban areas both friendlier for birds and people to live and work.

 LAWNS TO LEGUMES

 The Lawns to Legumes program offers a combination of workshops, coaching, planting guides, and cost-share funding for installing pollinator-friendly native plantings in residential lawns.
 View their website for more details

 Cities that implement a minimum number of best practices organized into these five topical areas will be recognized as Step Two and Step Three GreenStep Cities.
 Cities should claim credit for best practices already implemented.
 Adding best practices over time will garner additional recognition.
 For each best practice, and depending on city category (A, B or C), a city needs to complete one or more actions from a list associated with the best practice.

 Benchmark energy and water usage, identify savings opportunities in consultation with state programs, utilities and others to implement cost-effective energy and sustainability improvements.